AGILESCIENCE/Agilepy/docs/source/manual/source_file.rst

 AGILE format (text file)
 ========================
+The source list is a text file listing at least one source.
+Each line of text describes one source and it is possible to include empty lines or comment lines.
+The comment lines begin with an exclamation mark.

 Each source is described by a line containing space separated values, in the following order: